hellola/allocate-csvscript/README.md

 allocate-csvscript
 ==================

-Gets your Swinburne Allocate+ timetable and converts it into a Google Calendar friendly csv file which you can import directly using the Google's  web interface.
+Gets your Swinburne Allocate+ timetable and converts it into a Google Calendar friendly csv file which you can import directly using Google's web interface.

 ### Instructions